Amieya2005/Bteam/README.md

 pwd = print working directory
 cd ../ to go back a file - moves back a level ls = list the files in the file_folder
 $Env:Path

+when running a program you have to launch.
+Python is an interpretive language = is the interpreter